 The NWAC forecasters are housed at the National Weather Service Forecast Office in Seattle, Washington, at the Western Regional Headquarters of the National Oceanic and Atmospheric Administration (NOAA) at Sandpoint.
 The National Weather Service provides in-kind contributions of office space, computer, weather and satellite data access, and dissemination services.

 The NWAC non-profit staff are based in Greenlake managing the education and observer programs as well as all of the business aspects of NWAC including fundraising, public outreach, event planning, media relations and the nwac.us website.
-The Friends of the Northwest Weather and Avalanche (the legal NWAC non-profit title) is a registered 501©3 non-profit and is overseen by a 14-member board of directors.
+The Northwest Avalanche (the legal NWAC non-profit title) is a registered 501(c)(3) non-profit and is overseen by a 14-member Board of Directors.
 A professional Advisory Council provides input on the operations and direction of NWAC.

 The Northwest Avalanche Center is cooperatively funded by a variety of federal, state and private entities.
 The Northwest Avalanche Center is funded by six primary cooperators; US Forest Service, Washington State Department of Transportation, Washington State Parks and Recreation Commission (including Snowmobile and Snowpark Programs), National Park Service, Pacific Northwest Ski Areas Association, and the NW Winter Sports Foundation.

-The Friends of the Northwest Weather and Avalanche Center is funded entirely by private donations from companies, foundations and individuals.
-FOAC raises these funds through a combination of fundraising events, website advertising, grants and an active membership program for supportive individuals, companies and organizations.
+The Northwest Weather and Avalanche Center is funded entirely by private donations from companies, foundations, and individuals.

 Governing Documents and Tax Returns